 No Bengali meal is complete without mishti or sweets and none is more loved by the Bengalis than Sandesh.
 It is surprisingly easy to make.
 Being a milk-based sweet, Sandesh doesn’t last long so consume it as soon as possible.
 Given how tasty it is, that shouldn’t be a problem.

-- 4 saffron strands (more or less)
+4 saffron strands

-- 2 tsp milk powder
+2 teaspoons dry milk powder

-- 1/2 cup finely powdered sugar
+1/2 cup powdered sugar

-- 1 tablespoon ghee (to lightly grease molds)
+1 tablespoon ghee, to lightly grease molds

-Allow the mixture to cool.
+Allow mixture to cool.

-Lightly grease the moulds with ghee.
+Lightly grease the molds with ghee.